 402 San Juan St., Pagosa Springs, CO 81147

 Visitors to Pagosa Springs enjoy more than 3 million acres of surrounding national forest and wilderness areas.
 In the summer, the list of outdoor activities is long.
 Hike, bike or go on a horseback ride along serene mountain trails to local waterfalls and breathtaking vistas.
-Raft, kayak or float down the San Juan River, fish in a nearby stream or secluded lake, boat or water ski at the lake in nearby Navajo State Park or stroll around the Rocky Mountain Wildlife Park.
+Raft, kayak or tube down the San Juan River (including on the 2-mile stretch that runs right though town), fish in a nearby stream or secluded lake, boat or water ski at the lake in nearby Navajo State Park or stroll around the Rocky Mountain Wildlife Park.
 Pagosa’s 27-hole golf course or 18-hole disc golf course will challenge golfers of all skill levels in stunning mountain settings.

 The Ancestral Puebloan ruins at Chimney Rock National Monument take you back centuries.
 Or visit the Fred Harman Museum, where the creator of the Red Ryder comic strip houses original paintings, local history and Western movie memorabilia.

-Only a short distance from Mesa Verde National Park or the Great Sand Dunes National Park and Preserve, and at the crossroads of several spectacular scenic drives, Pagosa Springs is a great base camp for exploring southwest Colorado.
+Only a two-hour drive from Mesa Verde National Park or the Great Sand Dunes National Park and Preserve, and at the crossroads of several spectacular scenic drives, Pagosa Springs is a great base camp for exploring southwest Colorado.